alljaybly/allanjblythe-gmail.com/README.md

 ## ⚡️ Project Updates
 - Added voice input to AI Chat, fixed PWA icon 404.
 Deploy to Netlify with VITE_GEMINI_API_KEY.
 - Fixed PWA icon 404 by updating vite.config.ts to use manifest.webmanifest.
 Deploy to Netlify.
+- Fixed PWA manifest errors and icon 404s with updated manifest.webmanifest and vite.config.ts.

 ## 🗺️ Roadmap